-Getflix sounds like the perfect name for a service which unblocks Netflix, but there's just one problem: it can't.
-The company specialises in unblocking more than 200 video and music streaming services across the world (Hulu, Amazon, BBC etc), but Netflix isn't on the list.
+Getflix is a Smart DNS service which enables unblocking more than 200 video and music streaming services across the world (Hulu, Amazon, BBC etc).

 - Want to try Getflix?
 Check out the website here